Pre-University International Relations (Session 1)

 Who is this for?

-The King's College London Pre-University Summer School is open to high-achieving students who are about to start or who are enrolled in their final two years of high school, and are typically aged 16 and 17.
-Students must be aged 16 as of 1 September 2022.
+The King's College London Pre-University Summer School is open to high-achieving students who are about to start or who are enrolled in their final two years of high school and are typically aged 16 and 17.
+Students must be aged 16 before the start date of their course.

 How will I be assessed?